hallifiman/TokiPeak/readme.md

 Version 2.0.0(30/07/25): Moved to BepInEx; Translated everything except the guidebook and some accolade names.

-Version 2.0.1(30/07/25): Fixed the bug where "open to friends" wouldn't be translated.
+Version 2.0.1(30/07/25): Fixed the bug where "open to friends" wouldn't be translated, and some grammatical errors.

 ---